coursera10062014/gettingdataproject/README.md

 Coursera Getting and Cleaning Data Class Project
 ================================================

+The data used for this analysis is credited to the following source:

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+The actual data used for analysis was downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) on December 17, 2014.

 The attached [run_analysis.R](https://github.com/coursera10062014/gettingdataproject/blob/master/run_analysis.R)
 script will download, unpack, and clean up the data set for the class programming assignment.